 8th Grade Advanced Math - College Prep Algebra: Eighth grade students who are interested in the challenge of above grade level math should consider taking this course.
 The course moves through the same units as the grade-level high school College Prep Algebra course.
 The course is challenging and students will be supported as they work in groups to model with math, solve problems, and reason mathematically.
-This course figures into the student's high school GPA.
 Students who are successful in this course may earn high school credit in College Prep Algebra and move into advanced courses in 9th grade.
 The grade for this course is not weighed in the student's high school GPA.
-Students in this course exam.
-Once in high school these students will have to take the Algebra II End-of-Course exam.
+Students in this course take the Algebra I End-of-Course exam.
 Once in high school these students will have to take the Algebra II End-of-Course exam to satisfy DESE requirements.